My Experience with the ENHULK 58V String Trimmer

 The Dewalt 60V trimmer has a ton of convenient features

 One of my favorite features of the Dewalt 60V Max string trimmer is that it has universal attachment capabilities.
-In fact, it is one of the best string trimmers with attachments on the market.
+In fact, it is one of my favorite string trimmers with attachments on the market.
 Universal attachment capabilities mean that you can use any universal attachment from other brands and probably that random one you have sitting in your garage.

 Not only does it have attachment capabilities, but this Dewalt 60V string trimmer has a variable speed trigger with two speed settings and a molded rubber grip and D-loop handle.
 These features make the string trimmer easy to hold for long periods of time.
 The two different high and low speed setting adjustments can be used to amp up the RPMs on this trimmer, though I would probably never take it off high.